'The First to Die At The End' could be the newest Adam Silvera YA blockbuster

 The problem with writing a smash hit where both heroes die is how to follow up.
 Because the main characters do not survive, Silvera had to come up with a prequel.
 The First to Die at the End takes readers back into an earlier version of that world.

 "It allowed me to bring back the main characters who did indeed die at the end," Silvera said.
-It also introduces new characters.
+And he introduces new romantic leads.
 This time, the heroes are 18.
-One has fled from Arizona to New York, to escape his homophobic parents, and falls in love with a native New Yorker with a serious heart condition.
+One fled from Arizona to New York to escape his homophobic parents, where he falls in love with a native New Yorker with a serious heart condition.

 Adam Silvera's mom suffered from a heart condition.
 He grew up in the South Bronx, a gay Puerto Rican kid, who was in high school when his father walked out.
 He was close to his mother and the fear of her dying haunted him.